 There is an advantage to twiddling: it keeps the baby’s other hand occupied and moving while they have to keep the rest of their body still.
 This is often difficult for busy toddlers, so twiddling may help them settle down and focus more on nursing so feedings go more smoothly and last longer.
 It serves as a self soothing mechanism, which is why some babies tend to twiddle more when they are tired or fussy than at other times.

 While there are some positive things about twiddling, there are times when it can be disruptive, embarrassing, or painful.

 Here are some suggestions on how to handle a twiddling toddler:

-10) Teach him alternate behaviors to substitute for twiddling.
-For example, if he pinches your arm while nursing, show him how to rub it softly instead it instead.
-If he twirls hair, show him how to twirl it gently, or twirl her own hair instead.
+- Teach him alternate behaviors to substitute for twiddling.
+For example, if he pinches your arm while nursing, show him how to rub it softly instead.
+If he twirls hair, show him how to twirl it gently, or twirl his own hair instead.

 If your baby is older and has been twiddling for some time, it will be difficult to convince him to accept a substitute like a bracelet or toy.
 He will usually toss them aside and keep right on twiddling

 Out of my six babies, three were thumb suckers and had security blankets.
 They held their blankets in one hand while they nursed, but didn’t have to have it at every feeding – only when they were sleepy.